arkency/posts/posts/2022-11-03-test-which-reminded-me-why-i-dont-really-like-rspec.md

 require "rails_helper"

 RSpec.describe Api::Students::Update do
-  test "when user is a student" do
+  specify "when user is a student" do
     expect(Api::Students::Update.call(current_user: user, params: { last_name: "something" })).to be_success
   end

-  test "when user is a teacher" do
+  specify "when user is a teacher" do
     expect(Api::Students::Update.call(current_user: teacher, params: { last_name: "something" })).to be_failure
   end

-  test "when user has address and want to change something in their address will succeed" do
+  specify "when user has address and want to change something in their address will succeed" do
     address = create(:address, owner: user)

     result = Api::Students::Update.call(current_user: user, params: { last_name: "something", zip_code: new_zip_code })